Texas school districts struggle to reach, help homeless students during pandemic

 Getting homeless families to enroll students is a struggle most of the time, but the COVID-19 pandemic has made the issue worse.

-At the Morris Foundation Shelter in Fort Worth, Sarah Diaz works as a child advocate to provide kids with what they need, including shelter and help for families transitioning to new lives.
+At the Presbyterian Night Shelter in Fort Worth, Sarah Diaz works as a child advocate to provide kids with what they need, including shelter and help for families transitioning to new lives.

 “I’m not sure how much they process or not,” Diaz said.
 “When I talk to them, they understand that this is temporary.”